Last Updated: 2024.12.27

 Policies Responding to Climate Change

 To mitigate our impact on climate change and biodiversity, Fast Retailing identifies and reduces emissions of greenhouse gases (GHGs) across all business activities, from product manufacturing to product disposal.
 To further these initiatives, we acknowledge the GHG emission long-range targets set under the United Nations Framework Convention on Climate Change (the Paris Agreement) to reduce GHG emissions by 2050.
-Fast Retailing has set targets and engages in measures to achieve these goals.
+Fast Retailing has set targets and engages in measures to achieve these.

 Targets